The Patent Litigation Law Review: India

 Explanation:- The patentability of patent applications filed under clause (j) above will be in accordance with the relevant provisions of the Act.

-The patent applications are ordinarily published within 18 months of the date of filing or date of priority, whichever is earlier.
-After publication, once a request for examination of a patent application is filed in the prescribed form and within the prescribed period, the application, specification and other related documents are referred by the Controller of Patents (Controller) to an examiner for making a report on several aspects including the following:
+Patent applications are usually published within 18 months of the date of filing or date of priority, whichever is earlier.
+After publication, once a request for examination of a patent application is filed in the prescribed form and within the prescribed period, the application, specification and other related documents are referred by the Controller of Patents (Controller) to an examiner for a report to be made on several aspects, including:

 - whether the application and the specification and other documents are in accordance with the Patents Act;